laravel/precognition/README.md

 ### Non-Precognition Responses

-If a response is received that does not have the `Precognition: true` header, an error will be thrown.
+If a response does not have the `Precognition: true` header, an error will be thrown.
 You should ensure that the Precognition middleware is in place.

 ## Specifying Inputs For Validation